PallaviGudeti/mall-customer-segmentation/README.md

 https://www.kaggle.com/code/gpallavi13/mall-customer-segmentation-using-k-means

 **Power BI Dashboard**
-The raw dataset was also visualized using Power BI to explore:
+The dataset was also visualized using Power BI to explore:
 - Gender distribution
 - Annual Income distribution by Gender
 - Spending score distribution by Gender